Clydesdales, Geckos, Rainbow-Pooping Unicorns…

 The Best Commercials Create Short Term ROI AND an Endearing Brand: Chatbooks

 Take a peek at the number of views on this commercial.
-As of March 2019, it’s approaching 17 million.
+As of December 2019, it’s approaching almost 4 million.
 They’ve also rolled out several sidekick videos.
 Endearing brand?
 Check.

 What about short-term ROI?
 According to From Poop to Gold: The Marketing Magic of the Harmon Brothers, this campaign paid for itself within 48 hours of release.
 After that it was gravy.
 Lots of gravy.